 A study now shows that your bad temper might actually mean you have a high intelligence quotient.
 Yes, when you are in a bad mood you become more critical of your surroundings.
 You also become more capable of making good decisions in life.

-Bad Tempered Women Have Higher IQs
+Do Bad Tempered Women Have Higher IQs?

-Women tend to be less gullible and more able to judge the intentions of others when they are sad or grumpy.
+While being grumpy may not boost your IQ in the “do I qualify for Mensa?” sense, it can have a positive effect on your emotional IQ.
+See, women tend to be less gullible and more able to judge the intentions of others when they are sad or grumpy.
 Also, women in general tend to be more empathetic and intuitive thinkers.
 According to Forgas, “Whereas positive mood seems to promote creativity, flexibility, cooperation, and reliance on mental shortcuts, negative moods trigger more attentive, careful thinking paying greater attention to the external world.”

 What does that mean?
 Basically, if you’re in a bit of a bad mood, you’re more likely to think critically (in the positive sense of the word), evaluate a situation, and react logically.
 The key term there is “bit of a bad mood.”
 Severe depression and anxiety has the opposite effect on your cognitive skills.